sipin/gorazor/README.md

 ## Naming

-The *folder name* of template file will be used as *package name* in generated code.
+* Template *folder name* will be used as *package name* in generated code

-All template file name must ends with `.gohtml`.
+* Template file name must has the extension name `.gohtml`

-The main file name (i.e. strip of `.gohtml` extension name) will be used as the *function name* in generated code, with *fisrt letter Capitalized*.
-So that the function will be accessible to other modules.
+* Template strip of `.gohtml` extension name will be used as the *function name* in generated code, with *fisrt letter Capitalized*.
+  * So that the function will be accessible to other modules.
 (I hate GO about this.)
+* Helper templates *must* has the package name *helper*

 ## Decleration